KeeganDavis/data-projects/data-analysis/online-sales-dataset/README.md

 # Online Sales Dataset - Popular Marketplace Data

 ## Overview
-This repository is an analysis of the [online sales dataset](https://www.kaggle.com/datasets/shreyanshverma27/online-sales-dataset-popular-marketplace-data) on Kaggle to uncover insights and trends.
+This repository is an analysis of the [online sales dataset](https://www.kaggle.com/datasets/shreyanshverma27/online-sales-dataset-popular-marketplace-data) on Kaggle to uncover insights and trends using python and SQL.
 The analysis focuses on various aspects such as product categories, sales volume, revenue distribution, and payment methods.
 The goal is to provide actionable recommendations to optimize sales and marketing strategies.

 [Link to Google Slides Presentation](https://docs.google.com/presentation/d/1tw-eIU5FwjinZmDZ3hHyYeQV29FJjaFbF5qL_HBBMPI/edit?usp=sharing)